I’ve scoured the internet high and low, and paid close attention to professional organisers, to bring you this guide on how to organise your wardrobe.

 If you’re renting or looking for more budget-friendly options, there’s a wide range of hanging storage solutions that allow you to maximise the vertical space in your wardrobe.

-Hanging fabric shelf organisers are perfect for storing folded clothing and some ranges have been designed to fit baskets which can act like drawers.
+Hanging fabric shelf organisers are perfect for storing folded clothing.
+Some ranges have been designed to fit baskets which can act like drawers.

 Hanging shoe racks use a similar design but with smaller pockets to fit your shoes.